rmcdermo/SublimeFDS/README.md

 2. Clone the repo into this directory.

-3. In Sublime, navigate to View -> Syntax and select FDS.
+3. With an FDS file open in Sublime, navigate to View -> Syntax -> Open all with current extension as... and select FDS.